 In this tutorial, I’m going to do a deep dive into Time Based Cohort Analysis in Power BI.

 This is a short breakout session from a recent event for Enterprise DNA members.
+You may watch the full video of this tutorial at the bottom of this blog.

 I want to show you how I set up this Cohort Analysis in Power BI.
 This is the most difficult task when you’re starting to run more advanced calculations.